-10 Awesome Vehicles That Qualify as a Business Write Off in 2008
+10 Awesome Vehicles That Might Qualify as a Business Write Off

-The main purpose of the deduction is for vehicles specifically used for businesses, like you passenger vans can be deducted.
-Now, if you’re going to get a van, then the best on the market is the GMC Savana.
-However, the title of this article is “10 Awesome Vehicles…” so you won’t see any vans on the list.
+The deduction’s purpose is for vehicles specifically used for businesses.
+For instance, business vans can be deducted.
+But the title of this article is “10 Awesome Vehicles…” so you won’t see any vans on the list.
 Vans are practical, yes, but they’re not awesome.
 Now, onto the list of “Top 10 Business Vehicles”.
 Keep in mind, this list is subjective and for entertainment purposes only.

 1. Chevy Tahoe

-At the top of the list is Motor Week’s “Best Large Utility Vehicle” for 2008, the Chevy Tahoe.
+At the top of the list is one of Motor Week’s “Best Large Utility Vehicles”, the Chevy Tahoe..
 The performance is awesome, but its greatest features have to do with safety as it’s scored high on crash tests.
 This will make you feel great when driving around your family – er – “business passengers”.

 2. Cadillac Escalade